blue-factory/messages-core/README.md

 ## Client

-If you are already using Messages-API we recommend you check the client in go. [[Link]](https://github.com/microapis/clients-go)
+If you are already using Messages-API we recommend you to use the client in go. [[Link]](https://github.com/microapis/clients-go)

 ## Commands (Development)